sockeon/docs/docs/core-concepts.md

-# Core Concepts
+# WebSocket Architecture and Implementation

-This document outlines the fundamental architecture and core components of the Sockeon library, providing a comprehensive understanding of its design principles and operational capabilities.
+This document outlines the fundamental architecture and core components of socket programming with the Sockeon library, providing a comprehensive understanding of WebSocket design principles and how to implement efficient real-time communication in PHP applications.

 ## Server Architecture